-In this case, private individuals play greater role than government
+In this case, private individuals play a greater role than government

-decisions on what to produce how to for whom to produce and the distribution has been produced.
-The private individual their capital and direct its use for making
+decisions on what to produce how for whom to produce and the distribution has been produced.
+The private individual their capital and direct its use to make

 Features of Capitalism or Free Economy